Map-A-Droid/MAD-ATV/README_64bit.md

 <sup>2</sup> Recommended USB ports for flashing (use other if first doesn't work):
  - On TX9S, flash with the USB port closest to the network port
- - On X96 Mini use left USB port (recommended on Discord)
+ - On X96 Mini use port farther away from SD-card slot.
  - On A95X F1 use right USB port (recommended on Discord)

 ## Prepare device for auto-config